machineghost/Classy-Redux/README.md

     const {store} = new StoreBuilder(fooBuilder, thunk, barBuilder, bazBuilder, window.devToolsExtension);

 To use the `StoreBuilder` you must define a `stateName` property for each `ReducerBuilder` to serve as the key for the reducer when it is passed to `combineReducers`.
-This can be set the same way as the `initialState`:
+This can be set as follows:

     // With the babel transformation "transform-class-properties"
      class FooResourceBuilder extends ResourceBuilder {